 Yes.
 Youth, Preschool, Private and Parent-Tot swim lessons are available as well as Swim Team.
 Click here for session dates and registration information.

 Group Outings will not be available.
-More information on Birthday Parties will be available soon.
+Birthday Parties reservations can be made beginning July 1.

 Yes.
 Private Rentals are available for groups of 100 or less.
 Click here for specifics on rental offering and fees.